 As well as having the option to join the private ISCP Facebook group, our rescue study members have an additional private group on Facebook.
 This provides opportunities for members around the world to exchange information, share experiences, and support each other.

-Some of the charities who have benefitted from ISCP rescue places are listed below.
-Please click on the names to visit their websites:
+Some of the charities who have benefitted from ISCP rescue places are listed below, and all charities are welcome.
+Please click on the names to visit their websites.

 Oldies Club, UK